ranfysvalle02/mdb-engine/README.md

 * Building another login page and JWT handler.
 * Worrying about data leaks between your "dev" and "prod" logic.

-**MDB_RUNTIME** is the engine that solves this.
+**MDB_ENGINE** is the engine that solves this.
 It is a "WordPress-like" platform for the modern Python/MongoDB stack, designed to minimize the friction between an idea and a live application.

 ---

 ## How It Works

-**MDB_RUNTIME** acts as a hyper-intelligent proxy between your code and MongoDB.
+**MDB_ENGINE** acts as a hyper-intelligent proxy between your code and MongoDB.
 It handles the "boring" stuff so you can focus on the differentiation.

 ### 1. The Magic: Automatic Data Sandboxing 🛡️

 The biggest pain point in multi-app (or even single-app) development is data isolation.
-MDB_RUNTIME solves this via a **two-layer scoping system** that requires zero effort from you.
+MDB_ENGINE solves this via a **two-layer scoping system** that requires zero effort from you.

 * **Layer 1 (Physical Scoping):** All collection access is prefixed.
 When your app writes to `db.users`, the engine actually writes to `db.my_app_users`.
 * **Layer 2 (Logical Scoping):** All writes are automatically tagged with `{"app_id": "my_app"}`.
 All reads are automatically filtered by this ID.